Cocktails

 - How strong is a Kir?

 - The Kir has an ABV of approximately 13.1%.
 That's approximately 1.33 US standard drinks.
-A standard serving contains 222 calories, 13.5g sugar, 18.8g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 222 kcal, 13.5g sugar, 18.8g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - What drinks are similar to a Kir?